marti-dotcom/Variant-sets/README.md

 conda install -c bioconda ensembl-vep bcftools samtools
 ```

-Alsoplease make sure that the following tools are downloaded manually and placed in your home directory:
+Also, please make sure that the following tools are downloaded manually and placed in your home directory:

 ```bash
 ~/annovar/